LDAP/wp-notifyd/README.md

 # wp-notifyd

-A daemon that adds notifications to Wireplumber.
+A notification daemon for Wireplumber.

 Currently, these actions show a notification: